Powered by MOMENTUM MEDIA

 Civmec to acquire Luerssen Australia in major shipbuilder agreement

-Then-RADM Peter Quinn, Head Navy Capability, Royal Australian Navy, positions the keel laying coin at the OPV 5 keel laying ceremony, alongside Mr Bertrand Gorjux, Shipbuilder Luerssen Australia in 2022.
+Then-RADM Peter Quinn, Head Navy Capability, Royal Australian Navy, positions the keel laying coin at the OPV 5 keel laying ceremony, alongside Bertrand Gorjux, Shipbuilder Luerssen Australia in 2022.

-Luerssen Australia’s sole business is the building of six Arafura Class Offshore Patrol vessels for the Royal Australian Navy under the existing SEA1180 contract with the Australian Department of Defence.
+Luerssen Australia’s sole business is the building of six Arafura Class offshore patrol vessels for the Royal Australian Navy under the existing SEA 1180 contract with the Australian Department of Defence.

 ==============